HelixCipher/Ikigai/README.md

 * It is not meant to hide complexity from the user

-Ikigai provides a purposeful baseline, not an illusion of total security.
+Ikigai provides a purposeful, auditable baseline for Linux hardening.
+It is designed to be safe to apply and fully reversible, but it does not replace comprehensive security planning or guarantee total protection.

 ---